Jack Carroll (comedian): Acting career

-In early 2012, Carroll was cast as Mr. Frazernagle in Ministry of Curious Stuff on the CBBC Channel, which starred Vic Reeves, and has appeared in two series of the show.
+In early 2012, Carroll was cast as Mr. Frazernagle in Ministry of Curious Stuff on the CBBC channel, which starred Vic Reeves, and has appeared in two series of the show.

 On 4 May 2014, it was announced that Carroll would appear in an episode of the BBC One sitcom Big School playing Dean, a new student at Greybridge School.
 He appeared in the fifth episode of the second series (broadcast 3 October 2014).

 On 6 June 2014, Carroll was cast in the fourth series of Sky1 comedy show Trollied, in the role of Harry.

 Carroll made a guest appearance in the BBC One daytime soap Doctors on 10 March 2015.
 He also made his acting debut on the 4 O'Clock Club as a pupil thinking of joining Elmsmere.

 He plays the role of Pete in the 2019 film Eaten by Lions.

 In August 2019, Carroll appeared in Episode 1 of series 7 of Father Brown, where he portrayed Tim Cudlip, the younger brother of two would-be train robbers.

 In 2020, it was announced Carroll had been cast to make his theatrical debut in Cured, a play about a religious pilgrimage.
 The play is expected to open in Liverpool's Royal Court theatre in 2022 before touring the UK.

+It was announced in October 2023 that Carroll would be joining the cast of Coronation Street.
+He would be introduced as Bobby Crawford, the nephew of series veteran Carla Barlow, and son to Rob Donovan.
+He would live with Carla from early 2024 onwards, also working at her company.
+For his role as Bobby, Caroll was longlisted for "Best newcomer" at the 2024 Inside Soap Awards.

+In 2024, Carroll and the rest of the writing and production team for Mobility won the BAFTA for Short Form.

 Britain's Got Talent

 Carroll was a contestant on the seventh series of Britain's Got Talent in 2013.
 At his first audition, screened on 13 April, the judges unanimously voted him through to the next round.
 He was later put through to the live semi-finals.
-Carroll appeared on the second live semi-final on 28 May, winning the show with 42.5 percent of the public vote.
+Carroll appeared on the second live semi-final on 28 May, winning the show with 42.5 per cent of the public vote.

 He performed once again at the final on 8 June.
-At the end of the competition, Carroll finished in second place after receiving 20.1 percent of the vote, behind Hungarian shadow theatre group Attraction with 27 percent.
+At the end of the competition, Carroll finished in second place after receiving 20.1 per cent of the vote, behind Hungarian shadow theatre group Attraction with 27 per cent.